 Indy 500 Attendance, As Ever, Remains A Mystery

-The privately-owned Speedway keeps the attendance figure a fiercely-guarded secret, without offering an explanation.
-Once again, after the race, track officials turned away a request for the official attendance.
+The privately owned Speedway keeps the attendance figure a fiercely guarded secret without even offering an explanation.
+Once again, after the race on Sunday, track officials turned away a request for the official attendance.

 Given Speedway secrecy, it’s nearly impossible to tell whether the Indianapolis race held its own or lost ground to the competing U.S. 500 race held the same day in Michigan.

 Although this year was no different, the gate size took on new meaning.
 While the rival Indy 500 and the new U.S. 500 in Michigan _ both run on Sunday _ are battling for top-name drivers and rich sponsors, the fight ultimately is for the loyalty of race fans.